evanx/chronica/README.md

-## Chronica Active - a microservice to monitor urls
+## Chronica - a Node daemon to monitor urls

-This is a simple solution for monitoring of URL status (200 or not).
+This is a minimal solution for monitoring URL status (200 or not).

 At a specified interval e.g. 45 seconds, we send an HTTP HEAD request to each URL.